blazexnz/blazexnz.github.io/speedcubing-trainer/readme.md

 1. **Select Your Puzzle:** Choose between 2x2, 3x3, or 4x4.
 3x3 is the default.
 2. **Set Number of Algorithms:** Enter how many scrambles you want to display.
 3. **Generate Scrambles:** Click the "Generate" button to create your scrambles.
-4. **Click a Scramble to Remove:** Remove scrambles from the screen after use by clicking on them.
+4. **Click a Scramble to Remove:** Remove scrambles from the screen after use by clicking on them, pressing space, or pressing enter